bouletmarc/CromeCracker/README.md

 1. Load the file and that's it !

-Once the file is loaded, the program start cracking the file and then ask for to save the new modified one.
+Once the file is loaded, the program start cracking the file and then ask you to save the new modified one.
 This shouldn't even take 1sec !

 #Terms & Condition :